Zhengqbbb/qbb.sh/pages/posts/2022-12-26-cz-git-czg-journey.md

 It is my journey of developing `cz-git` and `czg`, a process of constantly exploring the friendly interaction of Node.js CLI, and making the tools better.
 Welcome give a [star ⭐](https://github.com/Zhengqbbb/cz-git)

-Finally, thanks guys who supported and provided suggestion and help all the time ! 😊
+Finally, thanks guys who supported and provided suggestion and help all the time !
+Thx 😊